“Therefore, you kings, be wise; be warned, you rulers of the earth.” (Psalm 2:7)

 While never wishing for a Clinton victory, I do think that scenario would have at least given “evangelicals” an opportunity to break with Donald Trump and start afresh, to repent of foolish associations and to rethink how Christians should engage in the political space.
 Unfortunately, “evangelical” America supported the winner, and have been tarnished for doing so.
 I cannot see how this association will advance the cause of Jesus Christ.
 If anything, the word may become irretrievably immeshed in a cause that is not the Gospel.

-It is one thing to be part of a Presidential win, but it is quite another to one day stand before the Judge of the earth and give an account of how or lives have adorned or maligned the Gospel of Christ.
+It is one thing to be part of a Presidential win, but it is quite another to one day stand before the Judge of the earth and give an account for how our lives have adorned or maligned the Gospel of Christ.

-This final point is not only true for American Christians but also Australian Christians, when will Christians learn not to place undue hope in Government?
+This final point is not only true for American Christians but also Australian Christians.
+When will Christians learn not to place undue hope in Government?
 The election has exposed a messed up eschatology and misplaced soteriology, which will not only disappoint, but will prevent people from seeing Christ.
-How ever Donald Trump decides to build his wall along the Mexican border, it is nothing compared to the wall evangelicals have built in this election that will block out the wonder of the Gospel.
-How will true Evangelicals work to dismantle this false gospel?
+However Donald Trump decides to build his wall along the Mexican border, it is nothing compared to the wall evangelicals have built in this election which will block out the wonder of the Gospel.
+How will true evangelicals work to dismantle this false gospel?
 What will we do publicly and in our Churches to redress the damage caused by this political misalignment?

 We need much prayer.
 We need much repentance.